Azure/azure-kusto-python/azure-kusto-data/README.rst

     authority_id = "<insert here your AAD tenant id>"

     kcsb = KustoConnectionStringBuilder.with_aad_application_key_authentication(cluster, client_id, client_secret, authority_id)
+    # It is a good practice to re-use the KustoClient instance, as it maintains a pool of connections to the Kusto service.
+    # This sample shows how to create a client and close it in the same scope, for demonstration purposes.
     with KustoClient(kcsb) as client:
         db = "Samples"
         query = "StormEvents | take 10"